deadsmond/FlatApp/README.md

 > so it does not work like a database.
 You cannot store whatever data you want.

 Flutter utilises AKSS with [flutter_secure_storage](https://pub.dev/packages/flutter_secure_storage).
+FlatApp does it via PasswordStorage and SecureStorage objects.

 ###Encryption details
 Per [flutter_secure_storage](https://pub.dev/packages/flutter_secure_storage) documentation: